monirbounadi/minimal-mistakes/_pages/index.md

 ## Bio and CV

-I am a PhD student in Economics at [Stockholm University](https://www.su.se/english/).
+I am a PhD student in Economics at [Stockholm University](https://www.ne.su.se/).
 My research interests lie at the intersection of development economics, political economy, and economic history.
-My current research seeks to understand how culture affects societies.

 Before my doctoral studies, I did undergraduate and graduate studies in economics, mathematics, and philosophy at Stockholm University.